Back to Basics – Macular Degeneration

 How is Macular Degeneration treated?

-The Macular Disease Foundation Australia® advise that there is currently no medical treatments available for dry macular degeneration, however a substantial amount of research is being conducted to find a treatment. large American study, the Age-Related Eye Diseases Study (AREDS), found that certain combinations of vitamins could reduce the chance of AMD getting worse by about one quarter.
+The Macular Disease Foundation Australia® advise that there is currently no medical treatments available for dry macular degeneration, however a substantial amount of research is being conducted to find a treatment.
+A large American study, the Age-Related Eye Diseases Study (AREDS), found that certain combinations of vitamins could reduce the chance of AMD getting worse by about one quarter.
 This was indicated for both Dry and Wet AMD.
 In addition to vitamin supplements, it is advised to quit smoking & make certain dietary changes.
 There are several foods which promote macular health, including nuts & fish oils.
 For Wet AMD the most common form of treatment is with a drug referred to as anti-VEGF.
 A protein called Vascular Endothelial Growth Factor (VEGF) is predominantly responsible for the leaking and growth of the new blood vessels in wet macular degeneration.
 To slow or stop this process various drugs that block this protein (called anti-VEGFs) may be injected into the eye.
 Clinical trials have shown that the use of anti-VEGF drugs maintains vision in the vast majority of wet macular degeneration patients.
 These anti-VEGF drugs are administered as injections into the eye.
 The usual treatment regimen begins with monthly injections for three months.
 Then to maintain control of the disease injections must usually be continued on an indefinite basis.
 The interval between these ongoing injections is determined on an individualised basis by the eye specialist in consultation with the patient.
 Lucentis® (ranibizumab), Eylea® (aflibercept), Avastin® (bevacizumab) The choice of the most appropriate drug should be discussed with the eye specialist.
 For any inquiries regarding the treatment of Macular Degeneration, and to make an appointment with our retinal specialist Dr Dan Polya, please phone our rooms on (02) 9241 2913.
 References

 http://www.cphospital.com.au/